sjmulder/spoon32/README.md

 Building
 --------
-Requires mingw-w64.
+Requires mingw-w64 and bmake.
 On Debian:

-    sudo apt install build-essential mingw-w64
+    sudo apt install build-essential mingw-w64 bmake

+For a default cross build of `bin/spoon32.exe` and `bin/spoon64.exe`:

+    bmake

+Other targets:

+    bmake win32  # yields bin/spoon32.exe
+    bmake win64  # yields bin/spoon64.exe
+    bmake msys   # for Windows hosts - yields bin/spoon.exe

-There's a generic mingw Makefile in `src/`.
-The Makefile in the root has facilities for out-of-tree builds and cross compiling:
+For more control, there's a generic mingw Makefile in `src/`.
+It supports out-of-tree builds with `BINDIR` and `OBJDIR`.

-    make               # or 'make default', uses default CC etc. make cross-win32   # uses i686-w64-mingw-gcc etc.
-    make cross-win64   # uses x86_64-w64-mingw-gcc etc.

-    make cross         # both of the cross targets above make dist          # same but also puts files in dist/

 Author
 ------